262 Have You Heard the Almighty Sighing?

-A morning star rises at dawn from the East.
+A morning star at dawn rises in the East.

-It’s a new star, lighting up the starry sky,
+It’s a new star, lighting up the silent sky,

 So they’re no longer lonely or in the dark.

-But only you lie asleep in the dark night,
+But only you lie asleep in the night,

 unable to notice something’s beginning—